 - Opportunities for self-reflection, discussion and the development of practical action plans.

-- Each week’s module will “unlock” on the dates listed in the Outline at 3:00 a.m.
+- Each week’s module will “unlock” each week at 3:00 a.m.
 Pacific Standard Time (you will need to sign on to Canvas and click “Modules” on the left column).